 Hot peppers may have become commonplace, but there doesn't seem to be a consensus on how to spell chili pepper.
 Chili is the generally accepted form for chili con carne and Chile, with an "E", is the name of a country in South America, but you will find chili, chilli, and chile used interchangeably, to refer to hot peppers.
 One "L" or two seems to depend on your geographic region.

 Regardless of how you spell it, chili peppers are expected to be hot.
 "Hot," however, is a relative term and one person's scorcher is another person's tease.
 Thankfully there are dozens of varieties to choose from, which helps make chili peppers popular around the world.
 They all owe their heritage to a small wild pepper traced back to at least 7,000 BC, in Central and South America.

-Christopher Columbus is credited with giving them the name "pepper" because its zing reminded him of black pepper, an unrelated species (Piper nigrum).
+Christopher Columbus is credited with giving certain chilis the name "pepper" because its zing reminded him of black pepper, an unrelated species (Piper nigrum).
 Someone on one of his ships brought the first chili peppers back to Spain and from there they were eventually dispersed throughout Europe, Southeast Asia, and the Middle East.
 Some cultures were quicker to incorporate them in their cooking than others.